WA Government Architecture Decision Records

 - Git Repository Structure: Single repo per application with

-environments/{dev,staging,prod}folders matching AWS account names (e.g.,app-a-infrarepo →app-a-dev,app-a-staging,app-a-prodaccounts) - State Management: Terraform remote state with locking, separate state per environment
+environments/{dev,int,uat,prod}folders matching AWS account names, for exampleapp-a-dev,app-a-int,app-a-uat, andapp-a-prod - State Management: Terraform remote state with locking, separate state per environment

 - CI Pipeline: